lmjohns3/theanets/docs/quickstart.rst

 optimizing cost functions over a set of data.
 The workflow in ``theanets`` typically involves three basic steps:

 #.
-First, you define the structure of the model that you'll use for your task.
+First, you *define* the structure of the model that you'll use for your task.
-   For instance, if you're trying to classify MNIST digits, then you'll want something that takes in pixels and outputs digit classes (a "classifier").
-If you're trying to model the digit images without labels, you might want to use a model that takes in pixels and outputs pixels (an "autoencoder").
+   For instance, if you're trying to classify MNIST digits, you'll want something that takes in pixels and outputs digit classes (a "classifier").
+If you're trying to model the unlabeled digit images, you might want to use a model that uses the same data for input and output (an "autoencoder").
 #.
-Second, you train or adjust the parameters in your model so that it has a low
+Second, you *train* or adjust the parameters in your model so that it has a
-   cost or performs well with respect to some task.
+   low cost or performs well with respect to some task.
 For classification, you might want to adjust your model parameters to minimize the negative log-likelihood of the correct image class given the pixels, and for autoencoders you might want to minimize the reconstruction error.

+   A significant component of this step usually involves preparing the data that you'll use to train your model.
 #.
-Finally, you use the trained model in some way, probably by predicting
+Finally, you *use* the trained model in some way, probably by predicting
    results on a test dataset, visualizing the learned features, and so on.

 The ``theanets`` package provides a helper class, :class:`Experiment
 <theanets.main.Experiment>`, that performs these tasks with relatively low
 effort on your part.
-You will typically define a model by creating an experiment with a number of *model hyperparameters* that define the specific behavior of your model, and then train your model using another set of *optimization hyperparameters* that define the behavior of the optimization algorithm.
+You typically define a model in ``theanets`` by creating an experiment with a number of *model hyperparameters* that define the specific behavior of your model, and then train your model using another set of *optimization hyperparameters* that define the behavior of the optimization algorithm.

 The skeleton of your code will usually look something like this::